 "I'd prefer she not umpire at my court anymore," Williams said at the time, per CBS.
 "She's obviously anti-Serena."
 The tournament's referee acknowledged Alves' mistake and said she would not officiate another match at the tournament.

 2009 U.S. Open

-a call "rarely, if ever, seen at that stage of any match," according to The Washington Post.
+The 2018 U.S. Open wasn't the first time Williams has been penalized after an exchange with an umpire.
+In 2009, line judge Shino Tsurubuchi called a double-fault on Williams in a match against Kim Clijsters.
+It was a call "rarely, if ever, seen at that stage of any match," according to The Washington Post.
 Because the call put Clijsters one point away from victory, it upset Williams, who approached Tsurubuchi while shouting profanities.
 According to The Telegraph, Williams was cited and penalized with a point penalty for threatening to shove a tennis ball down Tsurubuchi's throat.
 That point penalty ended the match in Clijsters' favor.

 Williams also received a record $82,500 fine and a two-year probation for her conduct on court with officials warning her she would be suspended from the tournament if she was cited for any "major offenses" at a Grand Slam tournament in the next two years.

 2011 U.S. Open